AC-BO-Hackathon/BOPE-GPT/README.md

 From the multi-objective BO, we observed that the multi-objective optimization result could be a very hard task, since it is often hard *in the field* to have the exact utility function over those objectives, it is much easier for people to make pairwise comparisons.
 Therefore, we introduced a preference setting to the Fischer-Tropsch problem, and expect the LLM to do the pairwise comparison.

 **Decision by a comparison function**

-We first used a comparison function to conduct the decision step and test the preference setting.
+We first used a comparison function to conduct the decision step and [test the preference setting](https://github.com/AC-BO-Hackathon/BOPE-GPT/blob/main/data/preferentialBO.ipynb).
 The model we use here is PairwiseGP, and the acquisition function AnalyticExpectedUtilityOfBestOption (EUBO) can help us to find the best observed value under the preference setting.

 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/86d8e3bc-b44f-4e19-baed-d8931e69c8ec)

 **Decision by an LLM & Comparison of different objective functions**

 Finally we turned to the pairwise comparison by LLM.
-Basically, we modify the pairwise comparison generation function in the Botorch tutorial section [here](https://botorch.org/tutorials/preference_bo), so that the Pair
+Basically, we modify the pairwise comparison generation function in the Botorch tutorial section [here](https://botorch.org/tutorials/preference_bo), so that the comparison by utility function can be replaced by the decision of an LLM.

 We explored different cases below:
 1. The four outputs are equally important, and we want to maximize all of them.
 2. We only want to maximize the CO conversion.
-3. The xx is considered as a negative output and we want to minimize it while maximizing the other three objectives.
+3. The light olefins (y4) is considered as a negative output and we want to minimize y4 while maximizing the other three objectives (y1-y3).

 To understand how the process work behind the scenes, we can have a look to a sample prompt: